-This chapter is relevant to Section G1(i) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the structure and functional significance of the excitatory, conductive and contractile elements of the heart".
+This chapter is relevant to Section G1(iii) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "describe the structure and functional significance of the excitatory, conductive, and contractile elements of the heart".
 Though that might seem like a straightforward request, in fact if you look closely you will notice that this topic is impossibly broad, and refers to most of what the heart is, or does.
 It is of course impossible to guess precisely what the syllabus-writers meant by this cryptic entry, but if one had to decipher it with education and assessment in mind (eg. "how would I have phrased this if I wanted to teach junior intensive care doctors"), one might scry the following meaning:

 Reading over this, it sounds almost like they wanted a description of the propagation of the cardiac action potential.
 The discussion of this topic will therefore focus on describing this in a structure which follows its normal progression.
 Along the way, one encounters "contractile elements of the heart", which is a convenient way to describe them in a bit more detail anatomically, considering that there is no opportunity to do so elsewhere.

 - Structure: small bundle of cells in the superior right atrium